MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ## 3- Download the NYC Taxi demo notebook

-We've created a sample Jupyter notebook that takes you through all the necessary steps for query and visualization of the sample data you have just loaded in your KQL database.
+Use a sample Jupyter notebook to query and visualize the sample data you have just loaded in your KQL database.

 1. Open the Fabric samples repository on GitHub to download the [NYC Taxi KQL Notebook.](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/real-time-analytics/NYC_Taxi_KQL_Notebook.ipynb).